From the left to right Christophe Reynaud, innovation manager and Bastien Boulnois innovation project manager

 A bona fide information sensor

-The idea behind Channel 5 is to merge data from MGI’s Cargo Community System (CCS) with data from sources likely to impact transit flows, including weather forecasts, road traffic updates, handling equipment problems, any strikes in the terminal and the volume of goods traffic expected.
+The idea behind Channel 5 is to merge data from MGI’s Port Community System (PCS) with data from sources likely to impact transit flows, including weather forecasts, road traffic updates, handling equipment problems, any strikes in the terminal and the volume of goods traffic expected.
 This information will then be compared with a set of activity-based rules to assess whether operations are normal or disrupted and determine which players could be affected by any problems.
 Channel 5 will then immediately offer alternatives in response to any difficulties.

 For Christophe Reynaud, Head of Innovation at MGI, Channel 5 is an unprecedented service for port logistics professionals.
 “The AI core integrated into our system will reduce operator workloads and point them to the best solution in situations where they could end up choosing less efficient options if they don’t have all the data or the time to analyse it,” he says.